PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ### Include Tax Component

 Toggle switch.
 Default value is `ON`.
 If it is ON, shows the systematic tasks for the tax component.
 If it is OFF, doesn't shows systematic tasks of Tax Component.

 ### Duration

+#### System Rule

 - It is a single input filter.
 Default value is `All`.
 Values are: `All`, `This Month`, `Last Month`, `This Quarter`, `Last Quarter`, `This Year`, `Last Year`, `Custom`.
 - On click of `Custom`, open a custom filter where user can added a date period. `From` date is always higher than `To` date.
 - Applicable only for the `Completed` tab.

+#### UX Rule

+- On click of `Custom` , opens a Custom dialog where user enter a `From` and `To` date.

+#### Scenarios

+##### Rule 1: Custom filter

+Given: I have open the `Duration` filter in the `Completed` tab

+And: By default `All` value is selected.

+When: I open the dropdown

+And: I have select the custom option

+Then: Opens the `Custom` dialog

+When: User enters a date of `From` date is `02/12/2021` and `To` date is `02/12/2022`

+And: Click on apply button

+Then: Custom filter is applied

+And: Show `02/12/2021 - 02/12/2022` date in the duration field

+And: Task will be sorted according to the from and to date

+When: I click on the `Duration` field

+Then: Opens the custom dialog.

 ### Repeats On

 - It is a multi select filter.
 Default value is `All`.
-Possible values are: `All`,  `Monthly`, `Quarterly`, `Semi Annual`, `Yearly`.
+Possible values are: `All`,  `Monthly`, `Quarterly`, `Semi-Annual`, `Yearly`.
 - It is applicable only for `Recurring` tab.

+#### UX Rule

+- When multiple values are selected, shows proper name in this field.
+For e.g Suppose user selects 2 values `Semi-Annual` & `Yearly`, `Repeats on` field shows `2 Options`.